 Discussion: Security must be considered in information system design.
-Experience has shown it is very difficult to implement security measures properly and successfully after a system has been developed, so it should be integrated fully into the system hife-cycle process.
+Experience has shown it to be both difficult and costly to implement security measures properly and successfully after a system has been developed, so it should be integrated fully into the system life-cycle process.
 This includes establishing security policies, understanding the resulting security requirements, participating in the evaluation of security products, and finally in the engineering, design, implementation, and disposal of the system.